eclipse-hawkbit/hawkbit/examples/hawkbit-example-mgmt-simulator/README.md

-# Eclipse.IoT hawkBit - Management API Example Client
+# Eclipse.IoT hawkBit - Example Management Feign Client

 Example Spring Boot client that shows how to efficiently use the hawkBit Example Management Fiegn Client and the hawkBit Management API.